Implementing a 'Friends' Service Using a Graph Database

 *While graph algorithms typically use the terms "vertex" and "edge," Cypher uses "node" and "relationship."

-- Since Neo4j is a schema-free NoSQL database, there are few restrictions on "properties."
-(Properties can be added dynamically, and there are no restrictions on the data type of a given property.)
+• Since Neo4j is a schema-free NoSQL database, there are few restrictions on "properties."
+(Properties can be added dynamically, and there are no restrictions on the data types of individual properties.)

-Let me give you a quick example of a query.
+Let me give you a simple example of a query.
 Here is the query and its results.

 Create a Node